-What is the lawful basis for processing your personal data?
+What is the legal basis for processing your personal data?

-Under Article 6 of the GDPR, the PCC may process personal data for the following reasons:
+The Police and Crime Commissioner may process personal data for the following reasons:

-- Where you have given consent to provide us with the information; - For the performance of a contract with you, the data subject, in order to assist you with your desire to work with the Police and Crime Commissioner; - Where there is a legal obligation to do so (to comply with the law); - Where the processing is necessary to protect the vital interests of the data subject or another individual; and/or - Where the processing is necessary in the performance of a task carried out in the public interest which is laid down in law.
+- Where you have consented to provide us with the information - The performance of a contract with you, the data subject, in order to assist you with your desire to work with the Police and Crime Commissioner. - Where the processing is considered to be in the legitimate interest of the OPCC and its statutory functions - Where a separate statutory basis allows for the processing of your personal data